maxrchung/hisoyakani/README.md

 - 876 frames
 - 1,014,517 sprites
 - 2,029,117 sprite commands
-- In total project has taken about 8 months to complete
+- In total, this project's taken about 8 months to complete

 ## Thanks